 Compass Cabaret ’55 is a documentary about the birth of modern improvisation, tracing its roots all the way back to 1955 and beyond.

 The year was 1955.
-Joseph McCarthy and his House Committee on UnAmerican Activities were hunting for their witches, and a small group of students at the University of Chicago known as The Compass were creating what would eventually become modern improvisational theater.
-Their actions spawned Chicago’s premiere comedy venue, The Second City, preceding it by half a decade, as well as Saturday Night Live, which first aired 20 years after the Hyde Park group’s first performance.
+Joseph McCarthy and his House Committee on UnAmerican Activities were hunting for their witches, and a small group of students at the University of Chicago known as The Compass was creating what would eventually become modern improvisational theater.
+Their actions spawned Chicago’s premier comedy venue, The Second City, preceding it by half a decade, and Saturday Night Live, which first aired 20 years after the Hyde Park group’s first performance.

 effete and based on three-act plays and based on verbiage and there was not much action,” he said.
 “This would not be of interest to people in the street.
 I was interested in popular theater.
 I wanted to create a theater that would drag people off the street and seat them not in rows but at tables and give them something to drink, which was unheard of in [American] theater.”